Adsterra Horizonal Banner

 True Feelings and Patterns

 Hate acts like a disease in society, dividing people and weakening shared values and institutions.
 It is often used to elevate one group by putting others down, eroding trust, respect, and unity.
 Those who spread hate often ignore the broader impact on the community, focusing only on their own beliefs while benefiting—sometimes significantly—from division, especially where there are few checks and balances.
-Worse weak alignment to true north values that damages long-term health for short-term gain.
+Worse, weak alignment to true north values that damages long-term health for short-term gain.
 Such hate can be uncovered through patterned language.

 Language can reveal what people truly believe, even when it is not stated directly.
 Without awareness or experience, these patterns can be easy to miss, but they often point to a narrow worldview shaped by like-minded circles rather than diverse perspectives (As a side note if you are aware of your patterns you can change your pattern and your thinking).
-In some cases, the tone and rhetoric suggest a willingness to justify harm toward those they have discarded.
-An indication they would be open to collectivize hate in this society(Some think that is impossible.).
+In some cases, the tone and rhetoric suggest a willingness to justify harm toward those they have discarded as having value.
+An indication they would be open to collectivize hate in this society (Some think that is impossible.
+However, there are sometimes a minority of judges, politicians and people in authority that clearly make decisions to foster and reward collective hate that undermine our central rights and sacrafices.
+There are few to no checks or balances for their bad behaviors.
+It may be illegal but that becomes subjective on who is helped and who is harmed.
+They feel little to no responsbility for others outside their circles.
+Such people were never qualified for leadership positions nor do they respect the purpose of the institution.
+They damage us from the inside.).
 The patterns seem to encourage violations of rights, oaths, and purpose.
-Others may stay silent—not out of agreement, but to avoid conflict or intentional discomfort—allowing harmful ideas to go unchallenged (By design and often a rejection of foundational beliefs.).
-There are polite ways to question, change the subject or reorient toward group purpose.
+Others may stay silent—not out of agreement, but to avoid conflict or intentional discomfort—allowing harmful ideas to go unchallenged (By design and often a rejection of foundational beliefs.
+We can call these people 'sell outs' to our societal cause and values.
+They actively undermine generational striving.).
+In contrast there are polite ways to question, change the subject or reorient toward group purpose.

 "Day by day, what you choose, what you think and what you do is who you become"